eblot/pyftdi/pyftdi/README.rst

 Examples
 ~~~~~~~~

-See pyftdi/examples directory for SPI and JTAG examples.
+See pyftdi/examples directory for JTAG examples.
+See pyspiflash_ module for SPI examples.

 .. include:: serialext/README.rst